fetchai/agents-aea/docs/acn-internals.md

 the persistent storage for agent records, and performs other non-functional operations like setting up the <a href="https://prometheus.io/" target="_blank"> Prometheus monitoring system</a>.
+Optionally, can also start listening for relay connections and delegate connections.

 Then, it sets up the notification stream and notifies the bootstrap peers (if any).